 What are the expectations for ChildLaw Fellows?

-The ChildLaw Fellowship Program is intended for law students who intend to pursue careers in children's advocacy.
+The ChildLaw Fellowship Program is intended for law students who plan to pursue careers in children's advocacy.
 During their three years at Loyola, Fellows are expected to complete the required curriculum, satisfy a two-internship requirement, and participate in all ChildLaw program activities.
 After graduation, Fellows must use their specialized training to represent children's legal interests for two years.
-If a graduate is unable to meet this expectation, he or she has a moral obligation to reimburse Loyola for all fellowship support so that these monies can be reinvested in future Fellows.
+If a graduate is unable to meet this expectation, they have an obligation to reimburse Loyola for all fellowship support so that these monies can be reinvested in future Fellows.

 If I receive a ChildLaw Fellowship, am I eligible for financial aid?

-Yes.
-The Fellowship is in addition to any other financial aid for which a Loyola law student may qualify.
+Yes, the Fellowship is in addition to any other financial aid for which a Loyola student may qualify.